From Posts to Purpose: How Nonprofits Are Winning on LinkedIn

 But what about LinkedIn?

 So instead of just listing job openings, they took a more complete approach.
-They used LinkedIn Learning to support staff development, built competencies for 24 job families, and encouraged employees to add completed courses to their profiles.
-LinkedIn’s nonprofit discounts made it practical and scalable.
+They used LinkedIn Learning to support staff development, build competencies across 24 job families, and encourage employees to add completed courses to their profiles.
+LinkedIn’s nonprofit pricing made it practical and scalable.

-And the results speak for themselves: a 15% rise in learning engagement, a 103% increase in staff feedback, and now, 1 in 3 new hires comes directly through LinkedIn.
-It’s not just about hiring—it’s about building a workplace where people feel invested in and listened to.
+And the results were clear straight away: a 15% rise in learning engagement, a 103% jump in staff feedback, and now 1 in 3 new hires comes through LinkedIn.
+It is not just about hiring; it is about a workplace where people feel invested in and heard.

 Her LinkedIn posts don’t feel like marketing.
-They feel like reflections—thoughtful, rooted in experience, and grounded in purpose.
-With over 7,000 followers, her posts often get hundreds of likes.
-That kind of engagement doesn’t always come from polished copy—it also comes from speaking with honesty and clarity.
+They feel like reflections, thoughtful, rooted in experience, and grounded in purpose.
+She has a little over 7,000 followers, and many of her posts comfortably cross a few hundred likes.
+That kind of response is not only about polished writing; it comes from speaking in a simple, honest way.

-At The Majurity Conversations 2025 in Singapore, Neera asked a striking question: “What if we viewed measurement as an act of respect?”
-That’s the kind of framing that turns metrics into something deeper.
-By tying practical insights to bigger questions, Neera doesn’t just inform—she invites people into the work Dasra is doing.
+At The Majurity Conversations 2025 in Singapore, Neera asked a question that stayed with people: “What if we viewed measurement as an act of respect?”
+It is the kind of line that shifts how you see data.
+By tying very practical insights to bigger, human questions, Neera does more than inform; she invites people into the work Dasra is trying to do.

-This is where LinkedIn shines for nonprofits: when leaders use it not to promote, but to connect.
+This is where LinkedIn really works for nonprofits: when leaders use it less to promote and more to genuinely connect.

-The International Coach Federation (ICF) knew they had something valuable to offer—but finding the right audience was key.
-So, when they turned to LinkedIn, it wasn’t about pushing content.
-It was about starting meaningful conversations.
+The International Coach Federation (ICF) knew they had something valuable to offer, but they also knew they had to reach the right people.
+When they turned to LinkedIn, it was not about pushing out content for the sake of it.
+It was about opening up real, useful conversations.

-They launched a multi-layered LinkedIn campaign that used Sponsored InMails, Sponsored Content, and Display Ads—each one playing a unique role.
-InMails offered a direct and personal way to reach people, Sponsored Content shared the benefits of ICF membership, and Display Ads helped put a face to their coaching community.
+They rolled out a layered LinkedIn campaign using Sponsored InMails, Sponsored Content, and Display Ads, with each format serving its own purpose.
+InMails offered a direct, personal way to reach people, Sponsored Content shared the benefits of ICF membership, and Display Ads helped put a face on their coaching community.

 The campaign brought in nearly 1,900 new members, generated $465,000 in revenue, and delivered a stunning ROI of 1,761%.
-But beyond the numbers, they also tapped into a network of 60,000 group members on LinkedIn—creating real community, not just visibility.
+But they didn’t just use the numbers; they also used a LinkedIn group with 60,000 members to build a real community, not just get more people to see their posts.

-Their story is a good reminder that with the right message, LinkedIn isn’t just a platform—it’s a space to build trust.
+Their story is a good reminder that LinkedIn isn’t just a place to post things; it’s also a place to build trust.

-4. TED Conferences – Building a Global Community on LinkedIn
+4. TED Conferences: Making LinkedIn a Global Community

 With over 24 million followers, TED’s LinkedIn page is more than just a feed of popular talks.
 It’s full of reflections, behind-the-scenes glimpses, interviews with speakers, and reminders that big ideas can live in small moments too.

 Many of their posts gather hundreds or even thousands of likes and shares.
 But more importantly, they start conversations.
-They bring people together around curiosity, openness, and shared purpose.
+They bring people together around curiosity, openness, and a shared sense of purpose.
+It feels almost like everyone is leaning in at the same time, wanting to learn something new.

 With 9,000 followers, BCI may not have a huge following.
 But their posts consistently get hundreds of likes, often more than what you’d expect even from much larger pages.

 Their secret?
-Heartfelt, specific storytelling.
-In one post, they shared that the Livingstone’s fruit bat had been downlisted from Critically Endangered to Endangered.
-They wove in details about habitat protection and community partnerships—turning a technical update into a story of resilience and hope.
+Telling stories that are heartfelt and specific.
+They wrote in one post that the Livingstone’s fruit bat had gone from Critically Endangered to Endangered.
+They added information about protecting habitats and working together with the community, turning a technical update into a story of strength and hope.

-That post earned nearly 700 likes.
-But more importantly, it showed that when you speak with care—even about something as overlooked as bats—people listen.
+That post got almost 700 likes.
+But more importantly, it showed that people will listen when you talk about something as simple as bats.

-What these stories show is simple: LinkedIn isn’t just a box to check.
-It’s a place where nonprofits can show up in real ways.
+It’s clear from these stories that LinkedIn isn’t just a box to check.
+It’s a place where nonprofits can really be.
 Whether you’re growing a team, sharing insights, or celebrating a quiet win, LinkedIn gives you space to do it thoughtfully.

 It doesn’t take a massive budget or a perfect strategy.
 Just a clear voice.
 A little consistency.
 And a willingness to show the human side of your work.